-Over time, use of better substrates other than plywood started being used.
+Over time, the use of better substrates other than plywood started being used.
 For instance, epoxy or the paper reinforced phenolic resin, are among substrates used between layers of copper foil.
 Consequently, the use of lighter materials in addition to the lack of use of the edge connectors, the board thickness is at times below 0.0065”.

 1.2 PCB copper thickness

 Copper being the dictator of a PCB’s functionality and area of application, its thickness has an essential role in achieving the standard PCB thickness.
 Its measurement is usually an ounce (oz).
-It is achieved by spreading an ounce of copper evenly over square foot area which this results to 1.37 mils (1.37 thousandths of an inch).
+It is achieved by spreading an ounce of copper evenly over square foot area which results to 1.37 mils (1.37 thousandths of an inch).

-Usually, PCBs are manufactured with the 1 oz of copper.
+Usually, PCBs are manufactured with 1 oz of copper.
 Also, it is the presumed thickness by manufacturers when the designer does not give them specific measurements.